Just a moment...

 Press 'Enter' after typing page number.

-Issues: (i) Whether the profits derived by the assessee-company from sales made to European and American buyers arose outside British India; (ii) Whether the profits derived by the assessee-company from those sales were received outside British India.
+Issues: (i) Whether the profits derived from sales made to European and American buyers arose outside British India. (ii) Whether the profits derived from those sales were received outside British India.

-Issue (i): Whether the sales to European and American buyers were completed outside British India.
+Issue (i): Whether the profits derived from sales made to European and American buyers arose outside British India.

-Conclusion: The sales took place outside British India; the profits from those sales arose outside British India (conclusion in favour of the assessee).
+Conclusion: The profits arising from the sales arose outside British India and the finding was in favour of the assessee.

-Issue (ii): Whether the profits derived from those sales were received in British India.
+Issue (ii): Whether the profits derived from those sales were received outside British India.

-Conclusion: The profits were not received in British India; they were received outside British India (conclusion in favour of the assessee).
+Conclusion: The profits were received outside British India and the finding was in favour of the assessee.